Can I create my own watercolor set?

 I receive too many emails.
 How often do you send your newsletter?

 The newsletter is sent once a month or once every two months, depending on the number of new products and updates.
+For example, in 2022 there were seven Newsletters total.
 You can unsubscribe anytime!

 What’s in a newsletter?